uniwue-rz/uw_a11y_check/README.md

 footer, menus, ...) can be excluded from A11Y checks when only editor generated content has to be processed.

 In order to only check the editor generated content the extension comes with a custom plugin, which renders all content elements of a given page.
-This content is then checked against a configuable set of accessibility checks.
+This frontend output of those content elements is then checked against a configuable set of accessibility checks.

 Editor generated content in record (e.g. ext:news record) can also be checked by providing a custom page where the plugin of the affected extension is in place to render a view (e.g. detail view).

 The extension is highly configurable and comes with a limited set of A11Y checks, which are processed by analyzing generated HTML content.
 It is however possible to implement custom checks (e.g. processed by a 3rd party A11Y checker)

+**Note:** The included internal tests using symfony domcrawler do only analyze the structure of the DOM and do not respect any post-modifications to generated HTML e.g. by JavaScript.
+If you require more precise A11Y checks (e.g. through a 3rd party A11Y check), this can be archieved using a custom analyzer (see section "Customization")

 ## Installation